txl5858/convertToMp3/README.md

 Installation
 Everything you need is in the .7z file.

+Make sure you enable the execution of powershell scripts on your machine.
+Open Powershell as Administrator and run the command:
+Set-ExecutionPolicy Unrestricted

 1) Download the .7z file and extract to a file C:\convertMp3.
 If the files are not extracted to the correct location the program wont load properly.

 2) double-click the .reg file to enable windows explorer context